-I'd like to speak pointedly to you who are married.
-You and your God-given spouse are one.
-Are you living like it?
-Do you talk over decisions together?
+I'd like to speak pointedly to those of us who are married.
+We and our God-given spouses are one.
+Are we living like it?
+Do you talk over decisions together with your spouse?
 Are you on the same page in terms of your goals and ambitions, how you spend your money, what you want for your children and grandchildren?